codahale/veil/docs/src/design/hkd.md

 ## Hierarchical Keys

+This is used to provide hierarchical key derivation, deriving a final key from a secret key via a path of labels
+$L_0..L_n$.

-This is used to provide hierarchical key derivation.
-The secret key is mapped to a private key via `veil.scaldf.root`, which is then mapped to an intermediate private key via the label e.g. `friends`, which is then mapped to the final private key via the label e.g. `alice`.
+Using a key path $\literal{friends} \to \literal{alice}$, the secret key is mapped to a private key via `veil.scaldf.root`, which is then mapped to an intermediate private key via the label `friends`, which is then mapped to the final private key via the label `alice`.

+This allows a single secret key to be used to generate a tree of domain-separated keys:

 ```mermaid
 flowchart TD